-- SMRT Link server software is supported on English-language CentOS 6.x; 7.x and Ubuntu 16.04; 18.04 64-bit Linux® distributions.
-(This also applies to SMRT Link compute nodes.) - SMRT Link is not guaranteed to work on Linux versions that are no longer supported by the Operating Systems' vendors. - SMRT Link server software cannot be installed on macOS® or Windows® systems.
+- SMRT Link server software is supported on English-language CentOS 6.x; 7.x and Ubuntu 16.04; 18.04 64-bit Linux[®] distributions.
+(This also applies to SMRT Link compute nodes.) - Note: SMRT Link v9.0 is the last version that will be supported on CentOS 6.x. - SMRT Link is not guaranteed to work on Linux versions that are no longer supported by the Operating Systems' vendors. - SMRT Link server software cannot be installed on systems running other versions of UNIX, macOS[®] or Windows[®].